threefoldtech/home/specs/threefold_grid_solutios_2xspecs.md

-# some draft specifications for the Threeold 2.0 grid services
+# some draft specifications for the Threeofld 2.X grid services

 This doc provices an overview of the services as delivered as a service on top of our grid 2.0.